Peter Foy explores the difficult concepts of truth and reality

 A story is true if it has ethical integrity.

 Ethical integrity comes from a deep-rooted set of values that define right and wrong.
-A set of values that is accepted by everyone involved in that truth.
+A set of values that are accepted by everyone involved in that truth.

-I go to my office each day, knowing that Just Recruitment Group Ltd has a deep-rooted set of values, truths.
+I go to my office each day (currently in my own home), knowing that Just Recruitment Group Ltd has a deep-rooted set of values, truths.
 I know that we might occasionally violate those rules, which is why we have a policy to encourage folk to “Speak Out”.
 The important thing is that we have the rules.
 And we believe in them.